BDC Hamburger Icon

 Providing inadequate training

-To maintain consistent, top-notch performance, provide your sales team with ongoing training, extending well beyond their initial onboarding.
+To maintain consistent, top-notch performance, provide your sales team with training that extends well beyond their initial onboarding.
 Offering uniform training across the whole team ensures that you align every member on responsibilities and standard procedures.
+“The skills learned in sales training must be reinforced and built upon on an ongoing basis,” advised Thomas.
+“An effective sales coaching program [guarantees] … sales professionals are supported and learn from sales leaders.”

 Before hiring new personnel, consider investing additional time and training in your current team, as they might already possess the capability to meet your business’s challenges with adequate support and development.